lblod/ember-rdfa-editor-lblod-plugins/README.md

 ```

-Being this.citationPlugin a tracked reference to the plugin created with the function exported from the package and the wished configuration
+Make `this.citationPlugin` a tracked reference to the plugin created with the function exported from the package and the wished configuration
 ```js
   import { citationPlugin } from '@lblod/ember-rdfa-editor-lblod-plugins/plugins/citation-plugin';